-Work parties take place on the last Saturday of every month from 10am to 1pm, with tasks including pond clearance, tree and shrub pruning, hibernacula creation and removing litter.
+Work parties take place on the first Saturday of every month from 10am to 1pm, with tasks including pond clearance, tree and shrub pruning, hibernacula creation and removing litter.

-For further information please email firstname.lastname@example.org or join the Facebook group Marnel & Popley Conservation Volunteers
+For further information email firstname.lastname@example.org or join the Facebook group Marnel & Popley Conservation Volunteers

 Mill Field Conservation Group